Carita Beach with smoking Mt Krakatau volcano

 Carita is the closest beach resort to Jakarta and is a favourite weekend retreat for expatriates and locals alike.
 There are cottages available for nightly rental, as well as the Krakatau Beach Hotel.
 There is also medium-priced accommodation available on the beach at Anyer and Merak.

-The road to the west from Jakarta begins at Grogol and passes by the new Cengkareng International Airport near Tangerang and meets the coast at Cilegon – the site of Indonesia’s steel industry.
+The road to the west from Jakarta begins at Grogol and meets the coast at Cilegon – the site of Indonesia’s steel industry.
 At Cilegon the road forks.
 10km to the right is Merak Ferry Terminal to Sumatra, for those continuing overland.
 To the left, the road follows the coast to Anyer, Carita and on to Labuan.

 Buses to Carita Beach leave from the Grogol Bus Terminal daily at 7 am and 9 am, and the trip takes about four hours.